Logo: Logo color

 Color is a key element in logo design and plays an important and potentially vital role in brand differentiation.
 Colors can have immense consequences on our moods.
 They are remarkably dominant to the point that they can psychologically manipulate perspectives, emotions, and reactions.
 The importance of color in this context is due to the mechanics of human visual perception wherein color and contrast play critical roles in visual detail detection.
 In addition, we tend to acquire various color connotations and color associations through social and cultural conditioning, and these play a role in how we decipher and evaluate logo color.
-While color is considered important to brand recognition and logo design, it shouldn't conflict with logo functionality, and it needs to be remembered that color connotations and associations are not consistent across all social and cultural groups.
+While color is considered important to brand recognition and logo design, it should not conflict with logo functionality, and it needs to be remembered that color connotations and associations are not consistent across all social and cultural groups.
 For example, in the United States, red, white, and blue are often used in logos for companies that want to project patriotic feelings but other countries will have different sets of colors that evoke national pride.

-Choosing an organisation's logo's color is an important decision because of its long term implications and its role in creating differentiation among competitors' logos.
+Choosing an organisation's logo color is an important decision because of its long term implications and its role in creating differentiation among competitors' logos.
 A methodology for identifying potential logo colors within an industry sector is color mapping, whereby existing logo colors are systematically identified, mapped, and evaluated (O'Connor, 2011).